-For refilling or for 'topping up' the oil remove plugs at positions 'A' & 'C' illustrated opposite and refill gearbox via 'A' to a point where the oil starts to weep from the level plug orifice 'C' - replace both plugs and tighten securely.
+To refill gearbox or for 'topping up' remove filler and level plugs indicated in the illustrations above and fill gearbox via the filler plug to a point where the oil starts to run out of the level plug orifice.
+Replace both plugs and tighten securely.